-Solar Trees Marketplace is Koichi Takada Architects latest project in China, located in the Minhang district, 20 kms south-west of Shanghai.
-The three-story mixed-use development will serve as a gateway to the new Shanghai Tian An Caobao Road Area Residential Masterplan by Tian An China.
-The overall floor area of 3,450 square meters will accommodate modular market stalls.
-Currently, under construction, the development is due for completion at the end of 2021.
+Solar Trees Marketplace is Koichi Takada Architects latest project in China, located in the Minhang district, 20kms south-west of Shanghai.
+The three-story mixed-use development will serve as a gateway to the new One Tian An Place Residential Masterplan by Tian An China.
+The overall floor area of 3,450 square meters is designed as a sales display suite for the residential masterplan, and inbuilt flexibility allows for it to transform into a modular marketplace in the future.
+The development was completed in 2022.

 Inspired by the rich landscape and forests of Shanghai, thirty-two architectural ‘trees’, rise from the ground to form a canopy of timber branches above the marketplace.
 Echoing the green spine that connects the 155,000 square metre residential master plan, the forest concept also references China’s commitment to be Carbon Neutral by 2060, setting a new green benchmark for mixed-use residential developments.